jbx-protocol/juice-docs-v1/protocol/contracts/jbprojects/write/createfor.md

   @param _owner The address that will be the owner of the project.
   @param _handle A unique string to associate with the project that will resolve to its token ID.
-  @param _uri An IPFS CID hash where metadata about the project has been uploaded.
+  @param _metadataCid An IPFS CID hash where metadata about the project has been uploaded.
 An empty string is acceptable if no metadata is being provided.

   @return The token ID of the newly created project
 */
 function createFor(
   address _owner,
   bytes32 _handle,
-  string calldata _uri
+  string calldata _metadataCid
 ) external override returns (uint256) {
   // Handle must exist.
   require(_handle != bytes32(0), '0x06: EMPTY_HANDLE');